 The deadline for an employee to request a permissible withdrawal from an EACA plan is no later than 90 days after the employee’s first salary deferral.
 The deadline is extended to July 15, 2020, if the 90th day (or shorter period, if the plan provides) is during the period of April 1 to July 14.

-Extending the deadline to receive EACA permissible withdrawals is another indication of the IRS’ support for EACAs.
+Extending the deadline to receive EACA-permissible withdrawals is another indication of the IRS’s support for EACAs.
 They showed their support most recently by providing a special EACA tax credit under the SECURE Act.
 Other advantages of EACAs include an extended ADP/ACP test refund period to avoid a 10% excise tax, liberal safe harbors for correcting missed salary deferrals, and exemption from 30-day advance notice of a qualified default investment alternative.
 Plan sponsors may want to consider the benefits of adding an EACA to their 401(k) plan.

-9 Self-correction period under Employee Plans Compliance Resolution System (EPCRS)
+9 Self-correction period under the EPCRS

 The deadline for self-correcting significant operational failures is extended to July 15, 2020, if the deadline would otherwise expire during the period of April 1 to July 14.